Skip to main content

 5. From the Edit status box, select the “Dismissed” status.

-Additional information about the workload and which Snapshot copies will be deleted appears.
+Additional information about the workload and that snapshot copies are deleted appears.

 6. Select Save.